Mixed Sample Augmentation for Online Distillation

 \subsection{Ablation Study}

 Our proposed method contains three components: Cut\textsuperscript{n}Mix, MMD loss $\mathcal{L}_{MMD}$ for feature level mutual learning, and peer teacher distillation loss $\mathcal{L}_{PT}$.
 To analyze the effectiveness of each component, we conduct an ablation study with ResNet-110 on CIFAR-100.
-As illustrated in \tabref{table:ablation}, each components are also jointly effective.
+As illustrated in \tabref{table:ablation}, each component is also jointly effective.